Inbibo/adonisfx_docs/docs/maya/tools.md

   <figcaption><b>Figure 11</b>: Sensor connection editor after opening it for the first time. </figcaption>
 </figure>

 Two main sections can be distinguished in this tool, labeled *source* and *destination*.
-In the source section the sensors and locators alongside their signal attributes will get displayed, while in the destination section the deformers alongside their possible input attributes will get displayed.
+The source section is intended to display the signal attributes of sensors and locators, but it can also display the float attributes of any node.
+Meanwhile, the destination section will display the deformers along with their possible input attributes.

 To retrieve these objects and display them in the tool, select the desired element from the scene (an AdonisFX locator containing a sensor or a deformer) and press their respective *Reload Left* or *Reload Right* button.